sp180/Project1/readme.md

 Notes:

+create a start game button to initiate the game. the game is initiated by a random phrase being chosen from the phrase bank and put into the board.

 X - create a phrase bank from which to gather phrases to put on the board

 X - pick a phrase at random from the phrase bank

+put the phrase on the board in such a way that the individual letters are:
+X - separated,
+X - in order,
-put the phrase on the board in such a way that the individual letters are: separated, in order, the spaces are treated in such a way that they do not need to be guessed, hidden, can be unhidden if a player correctly guesses a letter, remains unhidden
+OO - the spaces are treated in such a way that they do not need to be guessed, OO - hidden,
+OO - can be unhidden if a player correctly guesses a letter, remains unhidden

 X - create an input field where the players can guess a letter X - create an input field where the players can guess a the phrase